mrprofessor/Network-Calculator/README.md

 # Network-Calculator
 Application to calculate different network addresses and generates random ip addresses

-#GUI still in garage....beta will be released soon..
+GUI still in garage....beta will be released soon..
-d